 3rd generation Fuel Cell too expensive

-Chosun Biz on 28 December 2021 informed that according to industry sources Hyundai Motor Company temporarily suspended the development of their 3rd-generation hydrogen fuel cells for use in Genesis hydrogen vehicles.
+Chosun Biz on 28 December 2021 reported that according to industry sources Hyundai Motor Company temporarily suspended the development of their 3rd-generation hydrogen fuel cells for use in Genesis hydrogen vehicles.
 Fuel cells are the heart of hydrogen vehicles.

 The reason for that decision is that the high unit price (of the stack) seems to make such cars less marketable.